Be More Chill (musical)

 Be More Chill is a musical with original music and lyrics by Joe Iconis, and a book by Joe Tracz, based on the 2004 novel of the same name by Ned Vizzini.
 After a 2015 regional theatre production, the musical premiered off-Broadway in 2018.
 A Broadway production began previews on February 13, 2019, and officially opened on March 10, 2019.
 The Broadway production closed on August 11, 2019.
-An Off West End production opened on February 18, 2020 and temporarily closed on March 16, 2020, due to the ongoing COVID-19 pandemic with the production being cancelled on June 3, 2020.
+An off West End production opened on February 18, 2020, and temporarily closed on March 16, 2020, due to the ongoing COVID-19 pandemic with the production being cancelled on June 3, 2020.
 In 2021, it was announced that the production, featuring the original London cast, would resume performances on the West End at the Shaftesbury Theatre for a 10-week run starting June 30.
 A Chicago production was set to open in July 2020.

 As of 2018, a film adaptation is in development.

 Productions

-Original New Jersey production
+New Jersey (2015)

-The musical premiered on May 30, 2015 at the Two River Theater in Red Bank, New Jersey.
+The musical premiered on May 30, 2015, at the Two River Theater in Red Bank, New Jersey.
 It ran until June 28, 2015.
 The production was directed by Stephen Brackett and featured orchestrations by Charlie Rosen, music direction by Nathan Dame, and choreography by Chase Brock.
 It featured Will Connolly as Jeremy, Eric William Morris as The SQUIP (an acronym for "Super Quantum Unit Intel Processor"), George Salazar as Michael, and Stephanie Hsu as Christine, as well as Katie Ladner, Lauren Marcus, Jake Boyd, Gerard Canonico, Katlyn Carlson, and Paul Whitty.
 The musical was commissioned by Two River Theater in 2011 as part of their new play development program.

-Original Off-Broadway production
+Off-Broadway (2018)

 After mixed reviews in its out of town tryouts, the show did not receive another production.
 In early 2017, the show began to gain traction online.
 A cast recording of the original production entered Billboard Cast Album chart's Top 10 in July 2017.
 This led to the show getting an Off-Broadway production in 2018.

 Be More Chill ran Off-Broadway at the Irene Diamond Stage at the Pershing Square Signature Center.
 It began previews July 26, 2018, officially opening on August 9, 2018.
-It was originally scheduled to close on September 23, 2018 but was given a one-week extension after selling out and closed on September 30, 2018.
+It was originally scheduled to close on September 23, 2018, but was given a one-week extension after selling out and closed on September 30, 2018.
 This production featured several original cast members including Hsu, Salazar, Canonico, Carlson, and Marcus reprising their respective roles.
-New cast members included Will Roland as Jeremy, Jason Tam as the SQUIP, Britton Smith as Jake, Tiffany Mann as Jenna, and Jason "Sweettooth" Williams as Mr. Heere.
+New cast members included Will Roland as Jeremy, Jason Tam as the SQUIP, Britton Smith as Jake, Tiffany Mann as Jenna, and Jason "Sweettooth" Williams as Mr. Heere, and all other adult roles.
 The production also added Emily Marshall as music director.